Da FAQ

 -

-As my webserver, I chose Cherokee; the proof, as they say, is in the pudding.
-The reason for my choice is that it's a very small and nimble webserver, while at the same time being quite powerful and easy to set up.
-It also has a cute WebGUI :]
+Before that I used Cherokee.
+The reason for this choice was that it's a very small and nimble webserver, while at the same time being quite powerful and easy to set up.
+It also has a cute WebGUI.
+Once the bugs that drove me away get fixed, I might adopt it again :]

 - Do you plan to use HTML5?